-In this article I will be discussing the nature of traffic received by the Web apps hosted and share a real screenshot of my Azure bill for the month of Jun 2020.
+In this article I will be discussing the nature of traffic received by the Web apps hosted and share a real screenshot of my Azure bill for the month of Jun 2020 along with updated on Page Experience Report for the month of August 2021 by the end of this post.
 I also be covering how I am hosting and maintaining a MySQL Database Server and a handful of Web Applications such as WordPress, Python based REST API framework FastAPI and Flask apps within a single Azure App Service Plan.
 I’ll also be detailing about costs incurred by these resources before and after scaling up my App Service Plan.

 I have the following setup in a Resource Group of Azure Cloud Account.
 In this Resource group I have an App Service Plan and an Azure Database for MySQL.
 The architecture in the picture below gives an overview of how I am hosting handful of web apps within a single App Service Plan and multiple MySQL databases within a single Azure database for MySQL server.